-The second difference is that the Streambar supports Bluetooth 5.0 connectivity while the Streambar Pro supports Bluetooth 4.2.
+Second, the Streambar supports Bluetooth 5.0 whereas the Streambar Pro supports Bluetooth 4.2.

-Our Bluetooth 5 guide explains that Bluetooth 5 can transmit data at up to 2 Mbps while Bluetooth 4.2 can only communicate at a distance of 4.2.
-This speed boost will make music streaming and private listening experience from your phone more smoothly and without audio hiccups.
+Our guide to Bluetooth 5 says that it can send data at up to 2 Mbps, while Bluetooth 4.2 can only talk at a distance of 4.2 feet.
+This speed boost will make it easier to play music and listen to music privately on your phone without audio hiccups.

 Roku Streambar vs. Streambar Pro: How the sound performance matches up